$0 Indonesia → Australia Skilled Migration Guide — Quick-Start Checklist

 Occupations covered: Both jurisdictions have shown willingness to nominate IT professionals at lower points thresholds in exchange for regional commitment.

-Realistic invitation threshold: The lowest of any option — 491 regional streams in Tasmania and regional SA have invited at effective totals (including the 15-point regional bonus) of 75-80 points base in some rounds.
+Realistic invitation threshold: Some of the lower effective totals have appeared in 491 regional streams in Tasmania and regional SA, including totals equivalent to 75-80 points base in some rounds.

 Commitment: 3 years living and working in the regional area.
 For Tasmania, this means Hobart or Launceston — not a hardship posting, but a genuine lifestyle shift from Jakarta or Bandung.
 Regional SA covers areas beyond Adelaide's metro area.